Filtration of cohomology via symmetric semisimplicial spaces: Introduction

+\begin{remark} Note that the requirement $r\leq n-g$ is not a major restriction.
+For a line bundle $L$ over $C$ of degree $n$, satisfying $n\geq 2g$, $\dim H^0(C,L) =n-g+1$ by the Riemann-Roch theorem; so when $r>n-g$, any map $C\to \P^r$ factors through the \emph{complete linear system of $L$} i.e. where the second embedding is merely a linear embedding. \end{remark}

+\textbf{Relation to other results.} In each of the examples discussed here, the `natural' dense open subsets i.e the `space of indecomposables' are the ones whose topological properties (e.g (co)homology) we are interested in.
+A lot of work has been done computing the cohomology of such examples.
+See e.g Church \cite{Church2012}, Totaro (\cite{Totaro}, Farb-Wolfson-Wood \cite{FWW} and the references therein.

+For the second, there are prior results by Segal (\cite{Segal}), Farb-Wolfson (\cite{Farb2015}, for a motivic perspective), Gadish (\cite{Gadish} from the perspective of representation stability) and others.
+In the same paper (\cite{Segal}), Segal also has results regarding homological stability for Example 3.
+Theorem \ref{thm3} and Corollary \ref{cor4} are algebro-geometric and arithmetic generalizations of Segal's \cite{Segal}, on the moduli space of degree $n$ maps $C\to \P^r$ (for the case of $C=\P^1$ over $\C$, see also \cite{GomezGonzales2020} and the references therein).
+Segal proved that $\morn$ is stably homologous to the moduli space of \emph{continuous maps} $C\to\P^r$ over the ground field $\C$ by a beautiful trick often referred to as `bringing zeroes from infinity', which, of course, works in the analytic topology and does not allow us to keep track of the weights, unlike Theorem \ref{thm3} and Corollary \ref{cor4}.

-Our method of proof has a similarity with Petersen's work in \cite{Petersen2017} and Tommasi's work in \cite{Tommasi2014} insofar as all have the same root- Deligne's theory of cohomological descent.
-In particular, \cite[Theorem 3.3]{Petersen2017} computes the cohomology of a simplicial space whose face maps are closed embeddings; and in \cite{Tommasi2014}, Tommasi constructs an augmented semi-simplicial space to compute the cohomology of the moduli space of smooth hypersurfacess.
+Our method of proof shares certain similarities with Petersen's work in \cite{Petersen2017} and Tommasi's work in \cite{Tommasi2014} insofar as all have essentially the same root- Deligne's theory of cohomological descent.
+In particular, \cite[Theorem 3.3]{Petersen2017} computes the cohomology of a simplicial space whose face maps are closed embeddings; and in \cite{Tommasi2014}, Tommasi constructs an augmented semisimplicial space to compute the cohomology of the moduli space of smooth hypersurfaces.

-\begin{remark}\textup{ Theorem \ref{thm1} when applied to Example 1 for unordered configurations gives us the dual (in the sense of Verdier duality) of the spectral sequence obtained by Totaro in \cite{Totaro}.
-The cohomology $H^*(\uconf_n (X);\Q)$ depends solely on $H^*(X;\mathbb{Q})$ just as Totaro proved in \cite{Totaro}.
-However, his spectral sequence has the added advantage of reflecting the ring structure of $H^*(\uconf_n (X);\Q)$ whereas analysing the differentials in \eqref{eq1.2} computes for us the rational (compactly supported) Betti numbers of $\uconf_n (X)$, thus recovering a result of Petersen's \cite{Petersen2017}.} \end{remark}

-\paragraph{Application: Moduli space of algebraic morphisms of degree $n$ from a genus $g$ curve $C \to \P^1$.} Let $C$ be a smooth projective curve of genus $g$ defined over $\C$.
-Let $\pic^n(C)$ denote the space of degree $n$ line bundles on $C$ up to rational equivalence, $G(2,n)$ the Grassmannian of two planes in a complex vector space of dimension $n$, and let $U_n$ denote the space of all \emph{basepoint free pencils of degree $n$} on $C$.